9 Ways to Run an Efficient Customer Feedback Program

 Now that you understand more about the process, let’s dive into the different ways to run a customer feedback program.

 1. Have a customer feedback strategy in place

 Before you begin firing off surveys, you want to ensure you’ve set your customer satisfaction goal.
 You may create a goal to improve from previous results, beat your competitors or achieve a certain level of overall satisfaction if you’ve never surveyed your customers before.

 Once you’ve done this, you can create a customer feedback strategy to help you achieve this goal.
 You want to make sure that you have ways to analyze the data you collect, a method of reporting on the feedback and the resources in place to action any changes.
 This strategy will help you move towards your customer satisfaction goal.

 2. Analyze what drives customer loyalty

 Because you’re surveying your existing customers, one of the key factors you want to understand is how you can encourage customer loyalty.
-These people are already purchasing from you, so you want to ensure that they remain happy and continue to buy from you and refer their friends and family.
+These people are already purchasing from you, so you want to ensure that they remain happy, continue to buy from you and refer their friends and family.